 (1993):

-Gene-specific modulation of RNA synthesis and degradation by extremely low frequency electromagnetic fields.
+Gene-specific modulation of RNA synthesis and degradation by extremely low frequency electromagnetic fields

 Liburdy RP et al.